aosumi-rena/XiuXianBot/README.md

 Once running, the bot will:

 * Provide a local web dashboard at `http://localhost:11451` (by default; you may change this in `config.json`) for admin control.
+* The core game server listens on `http://localhost:11450` by default.
 * In that dashboard, enable whichever servers/platforms you need, and then:

   * Connect to Discord and respond to `^start`, `^cul`, `^hunt`, `^asc`, `^ele`, `/shop`, etc.